CDU-HIT238/slides/week1/index.md

 * Rebase - Like merge but different

 Note:
-This are some common git functions.
+These are some common git functions.
 Don't worry, you don't need to learn them all now.
 You might also hear git pull.
 This is a shortcut command to fetch and merge

 <!-- .slide: data-background-image="images/git-bg.jpg" -->